-I used the vinegar trick to get rid of the horrible fabric softener smell that lingered in my washing machine when I moved into a new house.
+I used the white vinegar trick to get rid of the horrible fabric softener smell that lingered in my washing machine when I moved into a new house.
 The person that lived there before me obviously liked heavily scented fabric softeners.
 I DID NOT!
 It gave me a headache just opening the washing machine.

 To get rid of the smell in the washing machine, I did 2-3 loads with just hot water and lots and lots of vinegar.
 It worked!

 So using vinegar to get rid of smells on clothes will work, too!

 Add 1 cup of white distilled vinegar (the apple cider kind could stain because it’s brown) to your normal wash cycle, either hot or cold water.
 It will freshen and deodorize all of your clothing in your normal wash.